SimonDein/browserrun/README.md

 The script will handle the writing of a template html file for you and only one file will exist at a time.
 The file is deleted on startup or reboot.
 It will open the html file in your default program for handling html files - your browser.

 All you have to do is pass the file to the command `browserrun` and a new tab is opened in your browser with the code running.
-Open your developer tools and you're ready to debug.
+Open your developer tools and you're ready.

 ## Install